Hung Ga: The Hung Ga curriculum of Wong Fei-hung

-Wong Fei-hung weapon of choice was primarily the Fifth Brother Eight Trigram Pole (五郎八卦棍), which is a very popular routine in southern styles as its origins is linked to a famous patriot hero.
-The Mother & Son Butterfly Swords (子母雙刀) is also a primary weapon found in all Southern styles.
-Other weapons credited to having been taught in Wong Fei-hung curriculum were the Spring & Autumn Guandao (春秋大刀), and the Yu Family Tiger Fork (瑤家大扒) broadsword (刀), the spear (槍), the fan (扇).
-Experiences of generations of practitioners has seen the curriculum grow extensively in all areas.
+Wong Fei-hung weapon of choice was primarily the Fifth Brother Eight Trigram Pole, which is a very popular routine in southern styles.
+The Mother & Son Butterfly Swords is also a primary weapon found in all Southern styles.
+Other weapons credited to having been taught in Wong Fei-hung curriculum were the Spring & Autumn Guandao, and the Yu Family Tiger Fork broadsword, the spear, the fan.
+The curriculum has grown extensively in all areas.

 Branches of Hung Kuen

 The curricula of different branches of Hung Ga differ tremendously with regard to routines and the selection of weapons, even within the Wong Fei-hung lineage.

 Just as those branches that do not descend from Lam Sai-wing do not practice the Five Animal Five Element Fist.
 Those branches that do not descend from Wong Fei-hung, are sometimes called "old Hung Kuen" or "village" Hung Kuen, do not practice the routines he choreographed, nor do the branches that do not descend from Tit Kiu Saam practice Iron Wire.
 Conversely, the curricula of some branches have grown through the addition of further routines by creation or acquisition.

 Nevertheless, the various branches of the Wong Fei-hung lineage still share the Hung Ga foundation he systematized.
 Lacking such a common point of reference, the "village" styles of Hung Kuen show even greater variation.

 The curriculum which Jee Sin Sim See taught Hung Hei-gun is said to have comprised Tiger style, Luohan style, and Taming the Tiger routine.
 Exchanging material with other martial artists allowed Hung to develop or acquire Tiger Crane Paired Form routine, a combination animal routine, Southern Flower Fist, and several weapons.

 According to Hung Ga tradition, the martial arts that Jee Sin Sim See originally taught Hung Hei-gun were short range and the more active footwork, wider stances, and long range techniques commonly associated with Hung Ga were added later.
 It is said to have featured "a two-foot horse," that is, narrow stances, and routines whose footwork typically took up no more than four tiles' worth of space.